 - Baking soda

-When the acid in the buttermilk is mixed with the baking soda it create a reaction causing the bread to rise.
-That reaction begins immediately so you need to be quick to stir this together with very little kneading and then get it into the oven quickly.
+When the acid in the buttermilk is mixed with the baking soda it creates a reaction causing the bread to rise.
+That reaction begins immediately so you need to be quick to stir this together with minimal kneading and then get it into the oven as fast as you can!

 To make the farls the dough is flattened out and the cross is cut all the way through so there are four equal triangular pieces.
 They are popped onto the skillet, cooked then served hot.
 It is a favorite for breakfast.

-- 3½ cups (420 g) white spelt flour
+- 3 1/2 cups (420 g) white spelt flour

 - 1 teaspoon salt